Application materials include:

 - The application fee is $75.
 However, fee waivers may be requested for applicants that have documentation showing they are a part of SACNAS, MARCC, oSTEM and many other organizations.
 To access the full list to see if you qualify, go to the Krieger Graduate Admission and Enrollment page

-Please submit all application materials (including letters of recommendation) by December 15th, 2021 to receive full consideration.
+Please submit all application materials (including letters of recommendation) by December 15, 2021 to receive full consideration.
+Those applying to the Vivien Thomas Scholars program must apply by December 1, 2021.
 Although additional materials submitted past this date will still be considered, the graduate admissions committee will commence reviewing applications on December 15th, 2021.

 Assistance with the application process is available.
 Candidates with questions about the application process, or requests for a GRE General Test waiver (or on other matters related to the application) should contact the Admissions Committee’s Academic Affairs Administrator: